“Spending time in Sweden on loan was one of the best things I ever did.”Peter Crouch

 Top Five Destinations In Sweden

-- Stockholm Is the picturesque capital city of Sweden, home to the Nobel Prize, often referred to as Scandinavia’s most beautiful capital.
-In the 13th-century, this medieval city spans 14 islands and rocky islets connected by old and modern bridges that take you on a memorable, intriguing adventure.
-Discover the Old Town, magnificent churches, incredible architecture, world-class museums, charming cobblestone streets, and cosmopolitan thriving culture.
+- Stockholm is Sweden’s picturesque capital city, home to the Nobel Prize, and often referred to as Scandinavia’s most beautiful capital.
+In the 13th century, this medieval city spans 14 islands and rocky islets connected by old and modern bridges that take you on a memorable, intriguing adventure.
+Discover the Old Town, magnificent churches, incredible architecture, world-class museums, charming cobblestone streets, and thriving cosmopolitan culture.

-- Malmo and environs A medieval city with a strong modern pulse.
+- Malmo and its environs A medieval city with a strong modern pulse.
 It has a rich history while being a multicultural melting pot.
-With a lovely old town, fantastic squares full of Swedes enjoying life, the Malmohus Castle, and a young vibe, it has something for everyone.
+It has something for everyone: a lovely old town, fantastic squares full of Swedes enjoying life, the Malmohus Castle, and a young vibe.
 Malmo links to Denmark via the fascinating Oresund Bridge.
 Outside the city, there is this lovely countryside dotted with castles and inviting towns.

 - Gothenburg Is a lovely port city on Sweden’s west coast known for its green spaces.
-It is a city that lies on the Gota River, where you will find the city center full of dutch inspired channels, fascinating neighborhoods dotted with colorful wooden houses, and in the midst of a city that is the gateway to archipelagoes and charming fishing villages.
-Gothenburg also has the region’s largest film festival as well as numerous music festivals throughout the year.
+It is a city that lies on the Gota River, where you will find the city center full of dutch inspired channels and fascinating neighborhoods dotted with colorful wooden houses, amid a city that is the gateway to archipelagoes and charming fishing villages.
+Gothenburg also has the region’s largest film festival and numerous yearly music festivals.